 Personally I have always considered the Heil AMT loudspeakers a bit smooth and too friendly, not chiseled in the top, not very strong in detail because of the dipole principle.
 Any dome tweeter can add more dynamics in the top.
 The functioning of the Aulos also depends on what the basis of the system does.
 If the bass speakers are well kept in control, the rest of the frequency characteristic is controlled too.
 In this respect it is important to know to what measure.
 The extent however is clearly heard in the demonstration.
 High frequencies do not stand out in particular.SERVO CONTROL

-loudspeaker boxes with integrated amplifier.
-The boxes were servo controlled.
+and small loudspeaker boxes with integrated amplifier.
+The boxes

-were analog of course and no RoomPerfect calibration existed.
-Similar applications
+analog of course and no RoomPerfect calibration existed.
+Similar

-and Albatros designs.
-The Cabasse active loudspeakers had a very high efficiency
+The Cabasse active loudspeakers had a very high efficiency and could

-and could easily attain a sound level of 120 dB.
-Whatever the make, these speakers
+easily attain a sound level of 120 dB.
+Whatever the make, these

-behaved extremely well but they were somewhat robbed of their spontaneity, depending
+speakers behaved extremely well but they were somewhat robbed of

 As I had taken a few CDs with me that I knew well and they do contain well recorded material, I asked before the demo started if some of "my" music could be played as well.
 My selection would interfere with Peter Lyngdorf's standard program which consists of a specially prepared CD with selections.
 The label says Dali, obviously meant for use on other systems designed by the man as well.
 Lyngdorf's demo started with a track of Dire Straits and from there we went to Bob Marley, Erik Satie, Michael Jackson's Earth Song and a female jazz singer who initially would make us believe that Ella Fitzgerald and Joe Pass were in front of us but then the voice became somewhat inarticulate in the mid band.
 So it was a different affair.
 The recordings were of a mixed quality, naturally, because recording engineers and producers have their own ideas of what sound is all about, and "each technician has his own signature" as is shown in an uncanny way by different issues of the same material available in shops and on the net.
 This goes for LP reissues as well.